vcanaran/teatree/readme.md

 - support a direct connection for read-requests

 ## We will start by showing the sequence diagrams for duckdb
+- avoid the need for the facade/singleton pattern by having one file read-write serviced by a single queue and query to a read-only file for multi-user access.

 #### Mutations
 - client submits appends or updates or functions requests via a requst queue